CodersCampus/supportDocs/docs/OPTIMIZING_YOUR_LINKED_IN.md

 - Also make sure you have a nice, succinct "About me" section.
 I used chat gpt to create mine.
 I just told it what I was doing, and that I'm a full stack Java dev, and the frameworks and languages I use.

-- Also note that I rarely repost anything, only screen shots and recordings.
+- Also note that I rarely repost anything (and yo0u should hesitate to do that as well), only screen shots and recordings.
 For my recordings, I use [OBS_studio](https://obsproject.com), once I have the video, I edit, trim, and add music with [Clipchamp](https://clipchamp.com).

 - I also use a lot of hashtags, I will literally just google "top 10 hashtags for software developers" and use that as a reference.